blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- His mother was the daughter of a non-noble royal tax official
 	- He feared that his mother may have black ancestors
 	- He wrote a lot about his hatred for French Revolution
-	- He loved the Middle Ages, and preferred  chivalry and knighthood
+	- He loved the Middle Ages, and preferred chivalry and knighthood compared to the norm of his time.
+	- Someone describes him as a romantic, "with chivalrous ideas and spirit, dreaming of what was most noble and most grand"
+		- [I must emphasize that this could've been the problem]
 - Hitler
 ---